Culver House

-The Oliver Culver House is the oldest residential structure in the city of Rochester, New York, and is listed on the National Register of Historic Places.
+The Oliver Culver House is the oldest residential structure in the city of Rochester, New York.

 History

 Oliver Culver was born in 1778 in Connecticut and came to Rochester, New York as a surveyor.
 One of Rochester’s early pioneers with diverse interests, Culver undertook surveying, road building, fur trading, shipbuilding and worked as a coroner, businessman, politician, and community leader.
 His legacy for the city of Rochester includes the establishment of St. Luke’s Episcopal Church on Fitzhugh Street, laying down East Avenue, and early log-school house near the Indian Landings.
 He built one of the first canal boat and shipping vessels for a trade route connecting the Great Lakes along the canal system.
 Later in his life, he also served in the State Legislature.